potocpav/python-concur/concur/introduction.md

 Note that containers (such as a window) are widgets too, with the same semantics.
 They take as an argument a list of other widgets that will be drawn inside.

-Once the whole user interface is represented as as single widget, it can be displayed using the :func:`concur.integrations.main` function.
+Once the whole user interface is represented as as single widget, it can be displayed using the `concur.integrations.glfw.main` function.

 That's it for now.
 Play around with it.
 You will discover that these handful of concepts go a *long* way, and can be used to create even large UIs in a straightforward and clear manner.
 As a starting point, you can use the [examples](https://github.com/potocpav/python-concur/tree/master/examples).